What Are You Looking at When You Look at a Mexican Cathedral?

 Sources: "The Churches of Mexico 1530-1810" by Joseph Armstrong Baird, Jr. and "The Gothic Cathedral" by William Swaan.

-Kerry Baker is the author of "The Interactive Guide to Learning Spanish Free Online," an amazing journey through the web for the best, most effective tools to learn Spanish on your own, on line conveniently organized into lesson plans.
+Hi, I'm Kerry Baker and author of "The Interactive Guide to Learning Spanish Free Online," an amazing journey through the web for the best, most effective tools to learn Spanish on your own, on line conveniently organized into lesson plans.
 I use the guide practically every day and find the variety keeps me studying.